Anduamlk/Anduamlk/README.md

 - 👋 Hi, there I’m Anduamlak Yohannis
-- 👀 I’m interested in Penetration testing , programming(C++,java,python,javascript framework(Js,typescript(ts),nodeJs,jquery) and Back-end Development.
+- 👀 I’m interested in Penetration testing , programming(C++,java,python , javascript framework(Js,typescript(ts),nodeJs,jquery) and Back-end Development.
 - 🌱 I’m currently learning Bachelors Degree in Computer Science and Engineering...
 - 💞️ I’m looking to collaborate on penetration testing on d/f hackton computations like CTF challenges and other symposym(forums).
 - 📫 How to reach me ...